Hidaka, Hokkaido’s Hidden Gem (2015)

 Pan Paka Pan – A romantic cosy family-run bakery/cafe serving delicious freshly-baked pastries by the Pacific Ocean.
 Canon 70D, EF11-24mm F4L, 1/250, F10 , ISO100.

 Beautiful setting to enjoy your freshly basked pastries by the sea at Pan Paka Pan.
-To achieve the sunstar effect , I shot at F22 for best result.
+To achieve the sunstar effect , I shot at F22 for the best result.
 Strong distinct light source is necessary .
-If the sun is covered by mist or cloud, the effect will not be pronounced.
-If you lens has even number of aperture blades, it will show as even number of light streaks.
-But if it odd number, the light rays will be multiplied by 2.
-This pic was shot with the EF11-24mm F4L, which as 9 blades.
-So there is 18 ray of light.
+If the sun is covered by mist or cloud, the effect will not be achieved.
+If your lens has even number of aperture blades, it will show as even number of light streaks.
+But if its odd number, the light rays will be multiplied by 2.
+This pic was shot with the Canon EF11-24mm F4L, which as 9 blades.
+So there is 18 rays of light.
 Ideal aperture used is between F11-F22.
 Canon 70D, 1/80, F22, ISO100.

 Nori (seaweed) is widely cultivated.
 Here, the harvested nori are set out to dry in the Pacific Ocean breeze.
 For such low angle shot, I always flip out my Canon 70D swivel screen, turn on the live-view and shoot upwards for more dramatic angle.
 EF11-24mm F4L, 1/30, F22, ISO100.

 The colours of autumn at Mt.
 Apoi , before the onset of winter.
-This is the best season to visit Hokkaido, as in deep winter, it may be a hassle moving around, everything covered by snow, possible flight delay, etc. Canon 70D, EF70-200mm F4L IS, 1/125, F4.5, ISO100.
+This is the best season to visit Hokkaido, as in deep winter, it may be a hassle moving around with everything covered by snow and possible flight delays, etc. Canon 70D, EF70-200mm F4L IS, 1/125, F4.5, ISO100.

 The Mt.
 Apoi Geopark was declared a UNESCO Global Geoapark in 2015.
 The hiking trail up the 801m mountain is beautiful.
 Canon 70D, EF11-24mm F4L, 1/125mm, F8, ISO100.

 At the final 5th rest stop at Mt.
 Apoi, overlooking the Pacific Ocean.
 Great location for a picnic and rest.
-The naturally formed formation served as our tables and chairs.
+The naturally formed rock structure served as our tables and chairs.
 Canon 5DSR, EF11-24mm F4L, 1/40, F18, ISO100.